Holly Brisley

 Holly Brisley (born 11 January 1978) is an Australian actress and television presenter.
 She began her career at the age of 16 on Agro's Cartoon Connection (1994–97) and more recently portrayed Amanda Vale-Baker on Home and Away (2005–09).
-Her most successful film roles include Garage Days (2001) and The Crop (2002).
+Her most successful film roles include Garage Days (2001) and The Crop (2004).

 Early life

-Brisley was born in Adelaide, South Australia, Australia.
-As Holly grew up, she excelled at speech and drama and joined the Paradise Performer's Dance Academy, where she participated in various classes such as jazz, ballet and tap dancing, and also took part in eisteddfods, winning many awards.
+Brisley was born in Adelaide, South Australia.
+Her family moved from Adelaide to the Gold Coast while she was still very young.
+As Brisley grew up, she excelled at speech and drama and joined the Paradise Performer's Dance Academy, where she participated in classes such as jazz, ballet and tap, and took part in eisteddfods, winning many awards.

 Career

-By the age of 13 she was on the books of the Studio Search Agency on the Gold Coast, with her first roles being the Australian telemovies The Flood: Who Will Save Our Children? in 1993 and Official Denial in 1994.
+By the age of 13, Brisley was on the books of the Studio Search Agency on the Gold Coast, with her first roles being the Australian telemovies The Flood: Who Will Save Our Children? in 1993 and Official Denial in 1994.

-It was not until Holly began her regular television career in 1994 on the Logie Award winning children's program Agro's Cartoon Connection that she began to receive recognition.
+It was not until Brisley began her regular television career in 1994 on the Logie Award–winning children's program Agro's Cartoon Connection, that she began to receive recognition.
 She would later host The Looney Tunes Show in a more adult style, along with World's Craziest Videos and various shows for Foxtel.
 Holly was ranked 5th (2000) and 29th (2001) in FHMs Australia's 100 Sexiest Women.

 Brisley maintained her acting career throughout this period with some of her notable roles being in Garage Days, The Crop and Dynasty: The Making of a Guilty Pleasure.

-After various guest appearances and hosting gigs, Holly was featured in Dancing with the Stars in 2005, and then landed the permanent role of town vixen Amanda Vale on soap opera Home and Away, where she remained for two years.
-In February 2008, Holly briefly returned to Home and Away, reprising her role again in July 2009 and leaving in mid August 2009.
-Holly has said she would love to return to Home and Away.
+After various guest appearances and hosting gigs, Brisley was featured in Dancing with the Stars in 2005, and then landed the permanent role of town vixen Amanda Vale on soap opera Home and Away, where she remained for two years.
+In February 2008, she briefly returned to Home and Away, reprising her role again in July 2009 and leaving in mid-August 2009.
+Brisley has since said she would love to return to the series.

-Over the years, Holly has worked (at one stage or another) for most networks, including Channel 10 and Foxtel, but mostly she has worked for Channel 7 and 9.
+Over the years, she has worked (at one stage or another) for most networks, including Network 10 and Foxtel, but mostly she has worked for the Seven Network and the Nine Network.

-In 2008, Holly voiced the title character in the ABC children's series CJ the DJ which has screened in Australia from late 2009 to early 2010.
-Holly played the female lead Tara in the feature film Sinbad and the Minotaur (2011).
+In 2008, Brisley voiced the title character in the ABC children's series CJ the DJ which screened in Australia from late 2009 to early 2010.
+Brisley played the female lead Tara in the 2011 feature film Sinbad and the Minotaur.

 In November 2019, she appeared on 7mate in the reincarnation of Fat Pizza, as Pauly's former high school crush, who works in the local pharmacy.